 The Kentucky SHIP is a free counseling service provided to Medicare beneficiaries, their families, and caregivers to help them understand their Medicare options.
 It is an independent organization made possible by federal funding; it does not sell insurance products.
 Kentucky SHIP connects you with a trained counselor in your area who can guide you in making an informed decision about your health care needs.

-If you live in Kentucky and have questions about the benefits listed above and how to choose the health care coverage that is best for you, consult with one of our MedicareSolutions.com specialists for help when comparing Kentucky Medicare insurance plans.
-Our knowledgeable team members can help you compare plans in your area to ensure you find the Medicare insurance benefits that are right for your needs.
+If you live in Kentucky and have questions about the benefits listed above and how to choose the health care coverage that is best for you, consult with one of our MedicareSolutions.com licensed sales agents for help when comparing Kentucky Medicare insurance plans.
+Our knowledgeable licensed sales agents can help you compare plans in your area to ensure you find the Medicare insurance benefits that are right for your needs.